TheCrackdown/VRV/README.md

 It supports:

-Directly detection of potential phishing pages
+->Directly detection of potential phishing pages

-A behavior-based model to investigate general phishing behaviors
+->A behavior-based model to investigate general phishing behaviors

-A machine-learning-based (RandomForest) to combine all the properties to make a final decision
+->A machine-learning-based (RandomForest) to combine all the properties to make a final decision

 ### Install OCR, NLTK and ML dependences
 bash install.sh